Behaviorism: The Science of Observable Behavior in Psychology

 Observational Learning

-Observational learning occurs by watching and imitating others.
+Observational learning occurs through watching and mimicking others.

-Albert Bandura’s Bobo doll experiments demonstrated that children can acquire new behaviors simply through observation.
+Albert Bandura’s Bobo doll experiments illustrated that children can adopt new behaviors simply by observing others.

 1. Attention to the model